lozjackson/ember-auto-save/README.md

 ### AutoSaveProxy

-This is a computed property that will that provides an `autoSaveProxy` object.
+This is a computed property that provides an `autoSaveProxy` object.
 The `autoSaveProxy` object will proxy all requests to the `model` property.
 Setting properties on the `autoSaveProxy` object will be automatically saved.

 Use this property in a controller or component.
 Set your `model` on the controller, then create an `autoSaveProxy` object for the model.